-Interestingly, jowar, bajra, and ragi, all three of them belong to the same category known as millets.
+Interestingly, jowar, bajra, and ragi belong to the same category known as millets.
 They just don’t share a name, they share similar health benefits too.

 Jowar is jam-packed with a plethora of nutrients including calcium, iron, phosphorus, vitamin B, and antioxidants to keep you away from blood sugar spikes.

 Quinoa tastes a bit bitter but this bitterness bows down in front of other advantages.
 The gluten-free grains coupled with an ample amount of fibers make quinoa unparalleled food for diabetes.

 This flour can be used to make several dishes.
 If you were looking for a replacement for regular wheat flour, then now you found one.